DeuterGraves/99_bottles_oop/lib/code_along_notes.md

 The methods in the test hint that multiple classes may not be the way to go here anyways.

+## Reflections while reading

+My `second_phrase` method is basically, the start of a template method.
+I wonder if on refactor I would've seen that.

+My `bottle_plural_agreement` and `bottle_number` methods, should probably have been handled together with the `first_word` method - if not a straight template method with the set number of cases required for the song. having these 3 separate creates needless complexities, there are combinations of the outcomes of these methods that will never happen together - it gives us a lot of unnecessary codepaths.

 ### My solution and Domain Questions:
 1. How many verse variants are there?
 Honestly, looking over my code, this is hard to say - I'd go with 3 or 4 if I had to hazard a guess.